Skip to content

 Advocacy support is where someone helps you to advocate for the needs of your child and family, or takes up a matter on your behalf.
 You can get advocacy support from friends, family, other parents or professional advocates.

-What types of advocacy does ACD provide?
+What type of advocacy does ACD provide?

 Tips for advocating for your child